fuegod03/WordPress-Project/README.md

 # WordPress-Project
 Wordpress Project and Digital Agency

-Unfortunately this folder is too big to publish on my Github website.
+Unfortunately GitHub does not suppport PHP.
 But I'll be more than happy to show it to you in person.

 This is the Wordpress version of the Digital Agency Website.
 Made it following the "Theme Handbook" from Wordpress and respecting the "Template Hierarchy" from WordPress.